DaAlbrecht/rabbit-revival/README.md

 ```

 To generate some local dummy data run `cargo test -- --ignored`.
-This will generate messages in the queue `replay` with timestamps and a transaction header with the name `x-stream-transaction-id`.
+This will generate messages in the queue `replay` with time stamps and a transaction header with the name `x-stream-transaction-id`.

 ## Start the server